marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

 6. In `HelloWorldHttpTrigger.cs`, add code to retrieve the query strings from the incoming HTTP request and convert those to a dictionary.
 Recall from the previous lesson that you can retrieve the query strings on the `HttpRequestData` object using the `HttpUtility.ParseQueryString()` method from the `System.Web` namespace.

-    The `System.Web` namespace declaration should already been included at the top of the file from the previous lesson.
+    The `System.Web` namespace declaration should have already been included at the top of the file from the previous lesson.
 Please, make sure it is indeed specified:

     ```csharp
     using System.Web;